MicrosoftDocs/cloud-adoption-framework/docs/get-started/team/cloud-adoption.md

 ## Step 3: Begin your adoption journey

-Depending on the type of adoption team you're a member of, you'll get started with one of these journeys:
+Depending on the type of adoption team you're a member of, you'll get started with one of these guides:

 - Get started: Migrate workloads to the cloud
 - Get started: Build new products or services

-These getting started guides provide guidance for various teams listed alongside their varying degrees of accountability and responsibility.
+These guides provide guidance for various teams listed alongside their varying degrees of accountability and responsibility.
 Use the guides to understand how your team fits into the rest of the journey.
 Also use them to understand the levels of support you can expect to get from around the company.

 In the end, the cloud adoption team is accountable for delivery across their assigned migration efforts or new product development.
 Although supporting teams are accountable for ensuring that each step is completed, it's the responsibility of each cloud adoption team to ensure that the supporting team is getting the support it needs to be successful.
 If the accountable team doesn't yet exist or needs more support to deliver on its accountable steps, the adoption team is encouraged to partner with other teams to complete its deliverables.